-This is especially pertinent with A-classes.
-At the moment, the only manufacturer selling A-classes in the UK with a sole driver’s door on the UK offside is Roller-Team.
-With all other manufacturers, us Brits have to put up with any sole opening door at the front being on the passenger side.
+This is especially pertinent with A-classes, where you can be a bit limited for choice with models that have a door on the “right side” for a UK driver.
+In some cases, you have to put up with any sole opening door at the front being on the passenger side.
 This can become a touch frustrating, particularly at site barriers and car park entrances that still require tickets.

-In addition, you need to bear in mind that most Continental models are designed primarily for a left-hand drive vehicle, and making the switch is not always successful.
+In addition, you need to bear in mind that when you’re buying a motorhome like this, you’ll find that most Continental models are designed primarily for a left-hand drive vehicle, and making the switch is not always successful.

 For example, look out for motorhomes with the washroom near the front.
 When the cabs for these are switched over, there is sometimes not enough space for tall drivers to push the seat back.